Take your breakfast to a whole new level with this simple recipe for soft ricotta scrambled eggs. It also makes a great comfort food supper!

 Ingredient notes and substitutions

-- Eggs: Any size is okay – I use extra large
+- Eggs: Any size is fine.
+We like extra large eggs for this recipe.

-- Ricotta Cheese: You’ve heard my pitch for making your own, but store-bought is fine too!
+- Ricotta cheese: You’ve heard my pitch for making your own, but purchased ricotta (either low or full fat) is also fine.

 How to make this recipe